 A significant portion of traumatic brain injury victims experience disturbances to their normal sleep patterns.
 Every component of your life takes a hit when you aren’t getting enough sleep—from your physical recovery to the simple ability to function normally during the day.
-If the sleep problem started or worsened after your injury, you absolutely need to bring it up with your attorney.
+If the sleep problem started or worsened after your injury, you absolutely need to bring it up with a Richmond personal injury attorney.

 Why You Need to Tell Your Attorney About TBI Sleep Disorders